 Improving digital stories through visitor inputs

-by Rick Lawrence, Digital Media Officer, Royal Albert Memorial Museum & Art Gallery
+by Rick Lawrence, Digital Media Officer, Royal Albert Memorial Museum and Art Gallery

 In connection to the GIFT Action Research, we tested if and how visitors will engage with digital stories inspired by objects, collections and donors.
 We were surprised about their interest in donors – an interesting finding that we can use to improve our digital stories.